-33. The Unicorn Pink
+33. The Unicorn Pink Hairstyle

-If platinum or green are too boring for you, how about a dash of hot pink?
+If platinum or green is too boring for you, how about a dash of hot pink?
 This can easily be your festival look for the following summer season.
 Just imagine yourself at Coachella or Burning Man with a hula shirt and a neon pink quiff with a low fade haircut.

-34. New Style Fade Haircuts
+34. New Style Men’s Low Fade Haircut

-35. The Hipster Low Fade Haircut
+35. The Hipster Fade

 No hairstyle idea list is complete without the hipster version of it.
 In this case, the hipster alternative is a long and wavy top with curls that remind one of the 20s and 30s.
-The moustache belongs to that period as well.
+The mustache belongs to that period as well.

-36. The Justin Timberlake
+36. The Justin Timberlake Hairstyle

-37. The Ricky Martin
+37. Ricky Martin’s Hairstyle

 Oh, how beneficial the passing of time can truly be!
 A good example of this is none other than Latino singer Ricky Martin.
 With the passing of the years, he has turned into an incredibly handsome and dapper man.

-38. The Butch Cut
+38. Butch Cut Low Fade Haircut

 This is yet another type of buzz cut that has escaped the confines of the military base and entered the mainstream of style and fashion.
-Your stylist needs to use the number four or three guard to give it to you plus lower ones for the taper on the sides.
+Your stylist needs to use the number four or three guards to give it to you plus lower ones for the taper on the sides.

-39. The Man Bun
+39. Man Bun Haircut

-40. The Textured Crop
+40. Textured Crop Hairstyle

 This hairstyle is just so amazing on so many levels.
 First of all, the color.
-It’s a very natural looking sandy blonde that has the taper on the sides looking almost invisible.
+It’s a very natural-looking sandy blonde that has the taper on the sides looking almost invisible.
 Second of all, the layering on top gives it a lot of structuring and depth.

-41. The Connor McGregor
+41. The Connor McGregor Hairstyle

-42. The Forgotten Era
+42. The Forgotten Era Hair